What Are Criminal Harassment Charges?

-What are the consequences of criminal harassment at work?
+What are the consequences of criminal harassment charges at work?

 Section 264 of the Criminal Code outlines conduct that can constitute criminal harassment.
 Conduct that can constitute criminal harassment includes:

-3. Besetting or watching the dwelling-house, or place where the other person, or anyone known to them, resides, works, carries on business or happens to be, or
+- Besetting or watching the dwelling-house, or place where the other person or anyone is known to them, resides, works carries on business or happens to be, or

 Our courts have further held that actions such as persistent requests, solicitations, or incitements can be harassing behavior.
 While any one of these actions is likely going cause another person to feel they are being harassed, it does not necessarily mean that criminal harassment has occurred.